 Free EveryDay Checking

 Free EveryDay Checking is the most basic option for banking you can find at Navy Federal Credit Union.
-There is no monthly fee and no minimum balance requirement you'll have to meet.
-If you want a straightforward checking account which won't be sunk by fees, then this is an excellent option for you.
+There is no monthly fee and no minimum balance requirement you’ll have to meet.
+If you want a straightforward checking account that won’t be sunk by fees, then this is an excellent option for you.

 With this account, you will earn a modest 0.05% APY (currently), and you’ll have access to the same benefits of all the other accounts, like thousands of ATMs.